geovedi/book-notes/2021/think-again.en.md

 Counterfactual thinking, imagining different circumstances, can help challenge stereotypes and prejudices, and interacting with members of another group can reduce prejudice in many cases.

-In summary, Daryl Davis's experiences demonstrate the power of engaging in conversations, finding common ground, and challenging stereotypes without preaching or prosecuting to promote positive change and foster empathy and understanding.
+Daryl Davis's experiences demonstrate the power of engaging in conversations, finding common ground, and challenging stereotypes without preaching or prosecuting to promote positive change and foster empathy and understanding.
 However, breaking deeply rooted stereotypes and prejudice requires continued research and efforts to understand and address the underlying complexities.

 ### Vaccine Whisperers and Mild-Mannered Interrogators: How the Right Kind of Listening Motivates People to Change